acviana/coding-practice/README.md

 These problems were taken from the book "Classic Computer Science Problems in Python" (CCSPIP):

  - `fibonacci.py`: Various ways of generating the Fibonacci series.
+ - `binary_search.py`: Implements binary search on sorted iterables.
  - `dna_compression.py`: ASCII to binary DNA compression exercise from CCSPIP.
- - `binary_search.py`: Implements binary search on sorted iterables.
+ - `maze solver.py`: Navigate a maze using a depth-first search [Work In Progress]

 Problems are taking from around the Internet, interview questions, things I'm interested in: